-Faithful readers of these notes are familiar with my strong advocacy of a Plan B, which is permission based, multi-touch, automatic and group (not individually) focused.
+Faithful readers of these notes are familiar with my strong advocacy of an regularly scheduled touch program, which is permission based, multi-touch, automatic and group (not individually) focused.

-A proper prospecting process which starts with a cold call, BY DESIGN, will generate warm and many times pre-sold leads with a solid Plan B.
+A proper prospecting process which starts with a cold call, BY DESIGN, will generate warm and many times pre-sold leads with a solid consistent follow-up program.

 6. Know the right problem to fix.

 You can be doing many things right yet still experience exasperation using the phone.